-Taming a pet parakeet is all about gaining his trust.
-You are much bigger than him, and his natural instinct will be to feel intimidated.
-It takes a little time to reassure a young parakeet that the hulking monster beyond the cage is not only harmless, but is a friend and playmate too.
+Trust is the most important factor in training a parakeet.
+You are, after all, much bigger than them and their natural instinct will be to feel intimidated.
+It takes a little time to reassure a young bird that the massive monster behind the cage is not only harmless, but also a friend and playmate too.

-Sudden movements, loud noise and banging things against the cage will frighten your parakeet, no matter how happy and extrovert he seems otherwise.
-Sticking a hand inside the cage will spook him too, so things have to be taken slowly.
+Any sudden movements, loud noises and banging against the cage will frighten your parakeet.
+This also applies to sticking your hand inside the cage, so things have to be taken slowly.

 Taming Parakeets Together

-The tips that follow apply largely to smaller cage setups of up to four birds.
-Taming larger groups – in an aviary, for example – is a different, and far easier, proposition, as you will not be training them individually.
-Unless you are setting up a new aviary, there will be a few birds already used to your presence.
-The newcomers will learn from this and come to see you as harmless.
-Linger with them for any length of time, and they will begin to use you as a perch.
+The following tips mainly apply to smaller cage setups of up to four birds, if you are taming larger groups, such as in an aviary, it will be far easier.
+This is mainly because, unless you are setting up a completely new aviary, at least some birds in the flock will already be used to your presence.
+The newcomers will learn from this and come to see you as harmless, linger with them for a larger amount of time and they will come to use you as a perch.

-If it is a new aviary, lingering with the parakeets is even more important.
-It doesn’t have to be inside the cage, but make sure you spend a few hours each day close to the bars, talking and moving around so that the parakeets can watch and, ultimately, ignore you.
-Make sure other family members and pet dogs show themselves too.
+If you do happen to be setting up a new aviary, spending time with your birds is even more important.
+It doesn’t have to be inside the cage, but make sure you spend at least a few hours a day outside and around the cage, taking and moving around so that the parakeets can watch and, ultimately, ignore you.
+Make sure any other family members, or even pets such as dogs, show themselves as well.

 Taming a Parakeet Fast

-Taming individual birds requires time and effort.
-If you want to tame a parakeet fast, you’ll need to hold several training sessions each day.
-That way, you might have a hand-tamed bird in a week or two.
-The more time you put in, the fewer days or weeks it will take to gain his trust.
+Taming individual birds takes time and effort.
+If you want to tame a parakeet fast, you’ll need to hold a few training sessions each day.
+If you do this, in a few weeks you should have a somewhat tame bird.
+The more time you put in, the fewer days or weeks ti’ll take to gain their trust.

-Building trust is the key – this is the first step, whether you’re attempting to get a parakeet talking, perching on your shoulder and performing a couple of tricks, or simply aiming for a cageful of birds happy with your presence.
+Building up trust is key in training your parakeet and should be the first step in any training plan, whether you’re attempting to get a parakeet talking, perching on your shoulder and performing a few tricks, or even just trying to get a cageful of happy birds that are comfortable with your presence.